Palmgrenoskari/CustomGPTs/README.md

 # CustomGPTs
 <b>Most of these CustomGPTs can also be found in [GPTStore.ai](https://gptstore.ai/creators/user-CYShTndHNajmnQrSOEllZMft)</b>
 * The site seems to be having some problems listing new GPTs from time to time
+* I'll figure out some better way to organize these eventually.
+In the mean time I suggest CTRL+F

 ## Everyday helper GPTs
 <b>Tools that could save you some prompting time - more to come!</b>